NLPatVCU/medaCy/examples/guide/model_training.md

 Proper document tokenization depends on the domain.
 In some domains text naturally lends to being tokenized by spaces (think plain english) while other domains require a bit more sophistication.
 For instance, medaCy's [Clinical Model](../models/clinical_notes_model.md) utilizes a character level tokenization.
 This means that the end learning algorithm classifies sequences of characters - not words.

 medaCy utilizes the tokenization functionality provided by spaCy.
 That is, a set of tokenization rules is defined and then utilized to transform the document text into a spaCy [Doc](https://spacy.io/api/doc) object.
-In short, a [Doc](https://spacy.io/api/doc) object wraps C code that allows for its ightning fast manipulation.
+In short, a [Doc](https://spacy.io/api/doc) object wraps C code that allows for its lightning fast manipulation.

 Select a medaCy pre-configured tokenizer or [build your own](building_a_custom_tokenizer.md).